 - dealing with enquiries from the public, the press, and related organisations

-- organising promotional events such as press conferences, open days, exhibitions, tours and visits
+- organising and attending promotional events such as press conferences, open days, exhibitions, tours and visits

 - speaking publicly at interviews, press conferences and presentations

 - providing clients with information about new promotional opportunities and current PR campaigns progress

 - commissioning or undertaking relevant market research

 - liaising with clients, managerial and journalistic staff about budgets, timescales and objectives

 Depending on the employer, PR officers may also be required to carry out other, more general, marketing responsibilities.
 This can involve working on websites and social media and writing and/or producing presentations, reports, articles, leaflets, journals and brochures for both external and internal distribution.

 - Private companies

 Vacancies are advertised by careers services, specialist recruitment agencies and in national newspapers and trade publications including Press Gazette and PR Week.
 The Chartered Institute of Public Relations (CIPR) publishes lists of voluntary placements and salaried graduate training schemes.